First-Class Functions

 • stored in a variable.

-One short remark to the second point.
+One short remark on the second point.
 The function makeAdd returns the lambda function [](int a, int b){ return a + b; }.
 This function needs two int arguments and returns an int value: std::function<int(int,int)>.
 You can bind the return value of makeAdd to the generic function wrapper myAdd and execute it.

 Function pointers are the first-class functions of the poor man.
 Even C has function pointers.
 C++ goes a few steps further.
 In particular, you can connect the evolution of the function concept with the evolution of C++.

-Rainer D 6 P2 540x540Modernes C++ Mentoring
+Rainer D 6 P2 500x500Modernes C++ Mentoring

 The evolution of the function concept

-Simplified, the evolution consists of four steps.
+Simplified, evolution consists of four steps.

 FunctionEvolutionEng

 C knows functions.
 C++ added function objects.
-These are objects, which behave like functions because their call operator is overloaded.
-C++11 added lambda-functions; C++14 made them generic.
+These are objects which behave like functions because their call operator is overloaded.
+C++11 added lambda functions; C++14 made them generic.
 Each step made functions in C++ even more powerful.

-• Functions => Function objects: Function object can have in contrary to functions a state.
-Therefore, they have a kind of memory and you can configure them.
+• Functions => Function objects: Function objects can have a state contrary to functions.
+Therefore, they have a memory, and you can configure them.

 • Function objects => Lambda functions: Lambda functions are usually implemented just in place of their usage.
 That improves the readability of the code, reduces your typing to its bare minimum, and gives the optimizer maximum insight into your code.
 Therefore, the optimizer has more opportunities to do its job.

-• Lambda functions => Generic lambda functions: Generic lambda functions are quite similar to function templates but are a lot easier to implement.
-They can be widely used because as closures they capture their environment and you can parametrize their type.
+• Lambda functions => Generic lambda functions: Generic lambda functions are similar to function templates but are much easier to implement.
+They can be widely used because, as closures, they capture their environment, and you can parametrize their type.

 Admittedly, that was a lot of theory.
 Therefore, the example is following right now.
 Here are the four steps of the function concepts in C++.